 and hurries them, sweeping them past the seething shallows.

 I'm not really comparing Ings and Vergil here, despite this blogpost's title.
 That would be a pretty invidious move, in and of itself; although it's also true to say that the two approach this matter in quite different ways.
-Ings finds, in his various surreal pseudo-scientific processes and artefacts, a surreal objective correlative for his theme that in turn tends to objectify, or even reify, his strangenesses.
+Ings outlines, in his various bizarre pseudo-scientific processes and artefacts, a surreal objective correlative for his theme that in turn tends to objectify, or even reify, his strangenesses.
 Maybe that's part of his integral sciencefiction-ness.
 For Vergil, though, the strangess of things is a fundamentally spiritual fact of existence, even if that spirit remains a numinous opacity to those of us struggling through our mortal lives.